Cellular Blackspots

 There are several ways you can identify blackspots:

-Finally, if you are already using Smartrak hardware and want to understand if your fleet is currently operating in blackspot areas, we can run our own 'Smartrak Blackspot Analysis', which has been done for several of our customers.
+3. Run our 'Smartrak Blackspot Analysis' which has been done for several of our customers - ideal if you are already using Smartrak hardware and want to understand if your fleet is currently operating in blackspot areas.
 This calculates the latency between the event generated by the Smartrak unit (in-vehicle or handheld) and reception on our servers.
 We can then plot this on a map, supplying the most accurate representation of when your fleet’s coverage is within operating areas.

-You know you operate in blackspot areas.
+You know your blackspot areas.
 Now what?

 While identifying blackspots is important, it’s only the first step of the journey.
 You now have to come up with a way of dealing with them.
 There are no silver bullets in addressing blackspots, but the good news is there are a number of ways you can reduce the risk your employees face when working in areas of poor telecommunication coverage.

 If Smartrak has worked with you to undertake a blackspot analysis, the chances are we can help your organisation identify vehicles that are spending the most time in poor coverage areas.
 This will help you understand whether adding satellite communications to your existing hardware setup would be a worthwhile undertaking.
-Your Customer Success Manager also has experience in assisting our partners in dealing with blackspots, we encourage you to call on their expertise and experience to ensure a comprehensively supported implementation!

 Related Articles